sunarya-thito/goo2d/docs_site/docs/cookbook/camera.md

 ## Tutorial

 ### 0. Asset Setup
-Before writing any code, you must register your assets with Flutter so the engine can access them.
+Before writing any code, you must register your assets with Flutter.

 1. Create a directory named `assets/sprites/` in your project root.
 2. Place the `ship.png` file into that directory.